apjanke/highlight.js/extra/3RD_PARTY_QUICK_START.md

 npm run test
 ```

-If you can't get the auto-detect tests passing you should simply turn off auto-detection for your language in it's definition with `disableAutodetect: true`.
+If you can't get the auto-detect tests passing you should simply turn off auto-detection for your language in its definition with `disableAutodetect: true`.
 Auto-detection is hard.

 ## Packaging